Doodihealz/ReforgerNPC/README.md

 How it works:

 The script pulls from the tables included and the chance included and applies 2 enchantments to any equipped item.
 It deletes the item from the player, re-adds it with the enchants and re-equips it.
 Because of this any gems you have in the item will be lost upon reforging.
 Every item in WoW has 2 enchantment slots.
 Weapon poisons, shaman enchants, etc take up slot 2.
-Slot 1 is taken up by regular enchants you would use from items or the profession.
+Slot 1 is taken up by regular enchants you would use from items or the enchanting profession.

 Example: